Eschatologue/CM_wiki/docs/option/feat/feat-origin/phb24.md

 You have inexplicable luck that can kick in at just the right moment, granting you the following benefits:

 **Luck Points**
 You have a number of Luck Points equal to your Proficiency Bonus.
-You can spend the points on the benefits below, and you regain your expended Luck Points when you finish a Long Rest.
+You can spend the points on the benefits below, and you regain your expended Luck Points when you finish a **:rest-long: Long Rest**.

 Advantage
 Immediately after you roll a d20, you can spend 1 Luck Point to give yourself **:d20-adv: Advantage**{ .d20 } on the roll.